bahamas10/bash-trash/README.md

 /Users/dave/.Trash: trash is empty
 ```

-Also consider adding something like this to your `~/.bashrc`
+Also, consider adding something like this to your `~/.bashrc`

 ``` bash
 alias rm=trash